 This timing needs to be matched with ovulation, as the most fertile days precede this event.
 But when a woman ovulates later than expected, she can be fertile — and get pregnant — right before she expects her period to start.

-If you're using fertility awareness either to avoid or achieve pregnancy, it's essential to know when you're ovulating.
-Several methods can be used to determine this.
-One involves tracking basal body temperature, which runs lower in the beginning of the menstrual cycle, then rises when ovulation occurs.
+If you're using fertility awareness either to avoid or achieve pregnancy, it's essential to know when you're ovulating — and there are several ways to determine this.
+One involves tracking your basal body temperature, which runs lower in the beginning of the menstrual cycle, then rises when ovulation occurs, per the Mayo Clinic.
+"Take your temperature daily throughout the month and you'll see as much as a one degree rise in temperature around ovulation," says Dr. Svets.

 Effectiveness of Fertility Awareness

-Whether trying to conceive or attempting to avoid pregnancy, women benefit from using a combination of fertility awareness methods.
+Whether you're looking to have a baby or avoid pregnancy, women benefit from using a combination of fertility awareness methods.
 However, these are not 100-percent effective at preventing pregnancy.

-According to the American College of Obstetrics and Gynecology (ACOG), flawless use of these fertility awareness methods results in fewer than 1 to 5 percent of women getting pregnant during the first year.
-However, with average or typical use, which involves some incorrect or inconsistent use, 12 to 24 percent of women using these methods will become pregnant in the first year.
+According to ACOG, flawless use of fertility awareness methods results in fewer than one to five percent of women getting pregnant during the first year.
+However, with typical use, which involves some incorrect or inconsistent use (we're all human!), 12 to 24 percent of women using these methods will become pregnant in the first year.

 Drawbacks of Fertility Awareness